clearlinux/clear-linux-documentation/source/clear-linux/tutorials/machine-learning/machine-learning.rst

 After your system is updated, add the following bundles to your system:

-* :file:`machine-learning-web-ui`: This bundle contains the Jupyter application.
+* :command:`machine-learning-web-ui`: This bundle contains the Jupyter application.

-* :file:`machine-learning-basic`: This bundle contains TensorFlow and other useful tools.
+* :command:`machine-learning-basic`: This bundle contains TensorFlow
+  and other useful tools.

 To install the bundles, run the following commands in your :file:`$HOME`
 directory: